robinsonianr/fitness-tracker/README.md

 To install this project, follow these steps:

-Java 17 (Liberica or Azulu) compatible & uses Gradle 7.6.1
+Java 17 (Liberica or Zulu) compatible & uses Gradle 7.6.1

 1. Clone the repository.